Superconducting Circuit Architecture for Digital-Analog Quantum Computing: Digital-Analog Quantum Computation

 First, for $U_{\textrm{hori}}$ we simulate eight types of interactions (see Fig.~\ref{Fig07} and Eq.~(\ref{Eq33})), each of these interactions need three gates, as we mention above each of this gate can be simulated in an analog way.
 Therefore, to simulate $U_{\textrm{hori}}$ (the horizontal hopping) we need $24$ gates, as we can see in Eq.~(\ref{Eq34}).

 Second, for $U_{\textrm{verti}}$, \ie all the vertical hopping terms, we need $2(2\ell+1)$ types of interactions, they are shown in Fig.~\ref{Fig08} with different colors and different textures.
 We note that all the interactions of the same type can be performed at the same time, due to they do not share sites during its implementation, \ie all the interactions with the same color and same texture can be simulated in parallel.
 Now, to simulate each type of interaction we need $2\ell+1$ analog gates (see Eqs.~(\ref{Eq33}) and (\ref{Eq34})).
 Then, to simulate all the vertical hopping terms, we need $2(2\ell+1)^2$ analog gates.
-Therefore to simulate all the hopping terms in a $\ell\times h$ fermion lattice with $\ell\le h$ we need only $2(2\ell+1)^2+24$ gates.
+Therefore to simulate all the hopping terms in a $\ell\times h$ fermion lattice with $\ell\le h$ we need only $2(2\ell+1)^2+24=8\ell^2+8\ell+26$ gates.

+{It is necessary to highlight that to our knowledge, the more efficient proposal for the quantum simulation of the Hubbard model is a trapped ion one~\cite{Lamata2014EPJ}, which uses a multi-body entangling gate, needing $8(2h\ell-\ell-h)+20$ gates for a $\ell\times h$ fermion lattice.
+It means that for a square lattice $(\ell=h)$, the trapped ion proposal needs $2(8\ell^2-8\ell+10)$ gates, which for large $\ell$ need almost two times more gates than our proposal.
+It means that even if superconducting circuits cannot use multi-body entangling gates like trapped ions, it still is useful by a suitable design as in this work.}

-Finally, $U_{\textrm{coul}}(t/n)$, correspond to the free energy of the original Hubbard model (Eq.~(\ref{Eq27})) and we will not consider for the Hopping dynamics simulation.
+On the other hand, $U_{\textrm{coul}}(t/n)$, correspond to the free energy of the original Hubbard model (Eq.~(\ref{Eq27})) and we will not consider for the Hopping dynamics simulation.
 Nevertheless, it can be simulated using three gates, \ie the analog interaction $\sum_j\sigma_{2j-1}^x\sigma_{2j}^x$ plus two rotations in the $y$-axis (the local terms $\sigma_z^{j}$ can be mapped correspond to the free energy of our simulator).

 The simulation time can be easily derivate as follow.
 Each type of interaction involve unitary gate of the form $\mathcal{U}_a=\textrm{exp}(-\frac{i\mathcal{A}}{2}\frac{t}{n}\hat{O})$ and of the form $\mathcal{U}_b=\textrm{exp}(-i\frac{\pi}{4}\hat{O})$.
 From Eq.~(\ref{Eq37}) we obtain that the time for each kind of gates ($a$ and $b$) is